 Do you have questions about estate taxes and need legal guidance in New York?
 Our Long Island estate tax lawyers at the Law Offices of Steven M. Adler, PLLC can assist you today.
-What information should you be privy to, if you own real estate in New York?
+What information should you be privy to if you own real estate in New York?
 New York's estate tax laws require specific actions to be taken for high worth estates.

 The federal estate tax exemption rate is currently (as of 2020) set to $11,580,000.
 However, in New York, if a decedent’s estate exceeds $5,850,000 (for deaths occurring after January 1, 2020), the fiduciary of the estate must file an estate tax form with the state within nine months of the decedent’s passing.
 The state tax is progressive and ranges from 5 percent to 16 percent, depending on the estate's worth.
 The federal estate tax rate is currently at 40 percent on any amount over the exemption.

-Estate Tax in New York State
+What Are The Estate Taxes in New York State?

 New York Estate Tax Rate

-Tax Exclusion in New York
+What is Tax Exclusion in New York?

 As of 2021, the exclusion amount for estates in New York is $5,930,000, adjusted every year for inflation.
 Any estates that exceed this amount at the date of death are required to file estate tax returns.
 In determining how much an estate is worth, New York state considers the gross estate as well as any non-excluded gifts.

-Spousal Exemption in New York
+How Does Spousal Exemption Work in New York?

-New York's Estate Tax Cliff
+What is New York's Estate Tax Cliff?

 The "tax cliff" is possibly one of the most distinct and challenging aspects of New York estate tax law,.
 If the value of an estate in New York is greater than 105% of the state's estate tax exemption, that estate receives no exemption from estate taxes.
 This means the entire value of the state will be subject to the state's tax.